 Even with the colder weather, the beach had gathered a small crowd by early afternoon.
 The beach area was great and the water was beautiful, but the shore was a bit rocky, making it somewhat difficult to enter the water.
 Not to mention, the water was freezing!

-On the way back to drop off our bikes, we made a stop at the Southernmost Point.
+Key West is the (unofficial) Southernmost Point, located at the intersection of South and Whitehead Streets.
 Okay, I know it is not technically the Southernmost Point of the United States, or even of the lower 48 states, but we were so close to the unofficial point we had to make a stop.

-After returning our bikes, I was excited to hit up Duval Street for a mini bar crawl.
+I was so excited to hit up Duval Street for a mini bar crawl.
 Earlier in the day we had passed a bar with a balcony and Sam was hooked.
 That was stop one!

 Next up was Fogarty’s Restaurant & the Flying Monkeys Saloon, right across the street from Whistle Bar.
 Here we enjoyed a drink and a delicious house salad with grilled chicken.
 Although I’m not much of a hard-liquor drinker, this place had just about any frozen drink you could ask for.
 They also offered a virgin option as well.